Innovation-Web-3-0-Blockchain/Solidity-For-Beginners/README.md

    npm install
    ```

 **Note:** For the sake of simplifying the learning of Solidity, we have not included any deployment scripts.

-3. Open the [Solidity Contract Guide](./Solidity-Beginners-Guide/SimpleCount.md) and ensure you follow the numerical order.
+3. Open the [Solidity Beginners Guide](./Solidity-Beginners-Guide/SimpleCount.md) and ensure you follow the numerical order.

 ## Contributing